dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 To decide on a good solution, we need to take a lot of information into account.
 It is first necessary to characterise [the problem](#the-problem) clearly.
 It is also necessary to understand [the history that led up to the problem](#the-road-to-the-current-problem), and the [constraints that any solution must fulfil](#constraints).
 The [workaround](#the-workaround) needs to be understood in detail because it will be the interim solution for many years.

 We [started a public discussion](https://github.com/dotnet/reactive/discussions/2038) of this problem, and have received a great deal of [useful input from the Rx.NET community](#community-input).
-There are [several ways we could try to solve this](#the-design-options), and them must each be evaluated in the light of all the other information.
+There are [several ways we could try to solve this](#the-design-options), and they must each be evaluated in the light of all the other information.

 The following sections address all of this before moving onto a [decision](#decision).